13B (film): Plot

-Back at home, Mano finds an album with photographs of the family from the serial, as well as one man he does not recognize.
-He then unravels a terrifying secret: the apartment they live in shared its address with a house where another family of eight was murdered in 1977, and that the house was built in the same place where Mano's apartment stands.
-It was the family of a TV news anchor, Chitra.
-On the day of Chitra's engagement, an ardent fan, Sairam, attempted to stop the engagement because he was obsessed with her.
-He warned that he would kill everyone without leaving a piece of them.
-But, failing to convince them, he killed himself the very next day.
-It was revealed that all members of Chitra's family (including Chitra too) were murdered with a hammer on the same day as Sairam's death.
-The blame rested on the lunatic brother Senthil / Ashok in the family, as he had been seen with the hammer last.
-The police officer investigating the case seemingly committed suicide by hanging himself in the same house.
+Manu, that night, finds out from Priya that in the serial, the family’s blind neighbour’s dog digs up a place near their house.
+After everyone falls asleep, Manu goes to a spot in the sandpit in the children’s play area on the ground floor, which he saw his blind neighbour’s dog dig up that afternoon.
+He continues to dig further and finds an old photo album with photographs of the family from the serial, where he also sees a man he does not recognise (it is revealed at the end that the man was Ashok/Senthil).
+He then finds out a terrifying secret: the apartment they live in has the same number as a house where a family of eight was brutally murdered in 1977, and that the house was in the exact same place where Manu’s building stands today.
+It was the family of a popular and beautiful Doordarshan news anchor, Chitra.
+It is then shown through a flashback that on the day of Chitra's engagement, an ardent fan, named Sairam, attempted to stop the engagement because he was obsessed with her.
+When he was told to go away by Chitra’s older brothers, he left but warned that he would kill everyone in the family and chop them into pieces.
+But, unable to do anything, he killed himself the very next morning.
+Then, all members of Chitra's family (including Chitra) were murdered with a hammer on the same day as Sairam's suicide.
+The blame was somehow put on the mentally ill brother Senthil / Ashok in the family, as he had been seen with the hammer last.
+The investigating police officer, Eeshwar/Ilangovan, who was working on the case seemingly committed suicide by hanging himself in the same house, a few days later.

-Mano, along with his Inspector friend Shiva, meets Chitra's former fiancé, Ramachandran / Ram Charan, a High Court defense lawyer who tried to plead for Senthil / Ashok's innocence.
-Later, they meet Senthil / Ashok at an institute for the mentally disabled.
-After researching one night, Mano has a nightmare of a murderer climbing the stairs to kill his family.
-He goes to the hall and witnesses the climax of Yavarum Nalam / Sab Khairiyat when they are showing the murderer's identity: Mano's face is shown as the killer.
+Manu, along with his police Inspector friend Shiva, meets Chitra's former fiancé, Ramachandran / Ram Charan, a High Court lawyer who tried to plead for Senthil / Ashok's innocence.
+Later, they also meet Senthil / Ashok at a mental asylum who violently attacks them.

+That night, Manu has a nightmare of a murderer climbing the stairs to kill his family and wakes up with a start.
+As he is recovering from the nightmare, he hears the TV in their drawing room suddenly starting on its own.
+He goes out and sees the climax episode of Yavarum Nalam / Sab Khairiyat where they are showing the murderer's identity, which is actually a continuation of the nightmare Manu just had, and Manu’s face is shown as the killer.